Crook County Library faces controversy over LGBTQ-related books - KTVZ

 Witteveen shared with NewsChannel 21 Wednesday that there's a surmountable lack of knowledge and understanding in how library procedures work.

-The labeling and removal of LGBTQ books, as well as segregating them to a section of the library is a violation of intellectual freedom, and could result in a loss in book materials, federal grants, and other funding.
+The labeling and removal of LGBTQ books, as well as segregating them to a section of the library, is considered by others a violation of intellectual freedom, and could result in a loss in book materials, federal grants and other funding.

-NewsChannel21's Bola Gbadebo plans to speak with the Crook County Library Director April Witteveen and the Crook County Library Board Chair LaQuita Stec to find out how they plan to tackle the problem.
+NewsChannel21's Bola Gbadebo plans to speak with Witteveen and Library Board Chair LaQuita Stec to find out how they plan to deal with the issue.

 Her report will be on KTVZ at 5.